neerajsingh0101/admin_data/README.markdown

 * Quick search across all records in a table.
 Quick searches across all records and all columns which are either 'string' type or 'text' type.

-* Advance search for each field of each of the tables.[click here](http://www.neeraj.name/admin_data/advance_search?klass=Article) to see the options that are supported.
+* Advance search for each field of each of the tables. [click here](http://www.neeraj.name/admin_data/advance_search?klass=Article) to see the options that are supported.
 Different options appear for diffent data types.

 * Sort the result on any column in ascending or descending order for both quick and advance search.